psmithiv/nioc/README.md

 ```

 ### Creating Beans
 The recomended approach to creating beans for NIoc is to define class based node.js modules as seen below.
-This will allow for the same node.js module to be defined more than once using different id's as well as allow for using the 'config' property on the bean definition.
+When creating the bean, NIoc will automatically create a new instance of the method specified by exports/module.exports.
+This will allow for the same node.js module to be defined more than once using different id's.
 Also, this will allow for planned future features such as specifying <b>"singleton": false</b> on the bean definition so that a unique instance of the bean will be returned each time <b>inject('bean id')</b> is called.

 ```js
 //wire up module